jackyscript/jackyscript/content/blog/hello.md

 Welcome to my first blog post!
 I finally spent some time and set up `Nuxt Content` for my personal website project to provide the tools I need for blogging.

-It was more difficult then I expected, but I would like to share with you what I have found out.
+It was more difficult than I expected, but I would like to share with you what I have found out.

 I created my first page, which is the page you are looking at, in the folder `content` as described in the `Nuxt Content` [documentation](https://content.nuxt.com/docs/getting-started/installation).

-At the time of writing (May 2025), unfortunately, the documentation is lacking specific explanations or examples how to integrate markdown files in an existing page structure beyond the usual index, i.e. the path at `/`, page examples.
+At the time of writing (May 2025), unfortunately, the documentation is lacking specific explanations or examples on how to integrate markdown files in an existing page structure beyond the usual index, i.e. the path at `/`, page examples.

-Basically you have to go through the following steps:
+Basically, you have to go through the following steps:

 - Create a subdirectory in your `content` directory in your repository.
 I used `blog`, because my blogs should be listed under that path.
 - Put your markdown files there.